miguelperezenciso/NGScrashcourse/README.md

 ### EXERCISE 2:
 Install these softwares in the **bin** directory.
 Note: IGV can be run via [web](https://igv.org/app/).
 We will not use bedtools here.

+# TAKE HOME MESSAGES
+- NGS data are massive yet noisy.
+Quality check and filtering is a must in every step.
+Visualizing bam tools can be useful.
+- Experimental design is relevant.
+Is NGS really what you need?
+- Numerous pipelines and software are available, specific to each application (Variant detection, RNAseq, metagenomics, …).
+- Analyses are full of subleties, do the analysis yourself.
+- Allow enough computer power, cloud services are good options.

 # PIPELINE